• Skip to primary navigation

 Drying/roasting the duxelles to finish (optional)

-• After cooking, spread the duxelles onto a cookie sheet, spray or brush lightly with oil, then cut a cross-hatch pattern in them with a spatula.
-This will not be necessary with some species that contain less water, such as black trumpets.
+• Spread the mixture onto a cookie sheet, spray or brush lightly with oil, then cut a cross-hatch pattern in them with a spatula.

-• Bake the duxelles for 15-20 minutes at 400F, or until you like the flavor, taking them out of the oven half-way through roasting to turn them over with a spatula to reveal the light-colored mushrooms underneath and encourage even caramelization.
-Cool the duxelles, then refrigerate or freeze.
+• Bake for 15 minutes at 400F, or until you like the flavor, turning the mushrooms with a spatula to encourage even caramelization after 10 minutes.

 Notes